Rashtrapati Niwas, Mashobra

 Rashtrapati Niwas, previously known as The Retreat Building is the official summer retreat of the President of India near Chharabra, Shimla, in the state of Himachal Pradesh.
 The President stays at the building for at least two weeks during summer and conducts official business.
 It is located 13 km away from the city of Shimla and is a thousand feet higher than the Shimla Ridge Top, which is part of the Himalayas.

-The other presidential homes are Rashtrapati Bhavan in New Delhi, Rashtrapati Ashiana in Dehradun, Uttarakhand, and Rashtrapati Nilayam in Hyderabad, Telangana.
+The other presidential homes are Rashtrapati Bhavan in New Delhi, Rashtrapati Niketan in Dehradun, Uttarakhand, and Rashtrapati Nilayam in Hyderabad, Telangana.

 History

-The building was originally constructed by the then Medical Superintendent of Simla, whose name is not known (referred to merely as Mr. C____ in Simla Past and Present by Edward J. Buck).
+The building was originally constructed by the then Medical Superintendent of Simla, whose name is not known (referred to merely as Mr. C____ in Simla Past and Present by Sir Edward J. Buck).
 The Retreat was taken on lease from the Raja of Koti by Lord William Hay.
 During this period, the local population called it "Larty Sahib Ki Kothi", i.e. house of Mr. Larty, as Lord William Hay was named by locals.
 The lease deed contained stipulations that: the two roads from Simla and Mashobra village should, in the interest of native population of Koti State, be open to the public; no trees should be felled; and no cattle be slaughtered on the grounds.
 The lease of the Retreat was then taken by Sir William Mansfield, Commander-in-Chief, and then By Sir Edward Buck in 1881.
 In 1896, the Raja of Koti used his right of preemption and took the possession of the estate.
 Thereafter the Retreat was consigned to the government on permanent lease by the Raja of Koti.
 The Earl of Elgin was the first Viceroy of India to have used the Retreat as a viceregal residence.
 Lord Elgin secured use of the Retreat for future viceroys and constantly spent his weekends there.

 Lord Mountbatten was the last viceroy to have stayed here in 1947.
 Subsequently, the estate was transferred to the Government of India.
 In 1951, Dr. Rajendra Prasad became the first President of India to visit the estate.
 In a historic shift in 1965, President Sarvepalli Radhakrishnan designated The Retreat as the President's summer retreat, shifting the summer residence from the Viceregal Lodge.
 Unlike the Viceregal Lodge, it offered a more private setting amidst oak, cedar, pine, and copper birch forests.

 Since then, most Presidents spend at least a week here every summer, along with their office.